Who Are We?

 Official name: Alaska Mountain and Wilderness Huts Association, Inc.

 The organization began to form in February 1998 and officially incorporated August 29, 1998.
-Selecting a site, raising funds, acquiring necessary permits, and building the first huts has taken some time.
-We are actively working with Chugach National Forest and the State of Alaska (Department of Natural Resources) to open our first sites.
-It looks like Manitoba Cabin will be the first and has potential to open in 2012 or 2013, after serious renovations.
+Selecting a site, raising funds, acquiring necessary permits, and building the first hut has taken some time.
+Manitoba Cabin opened Thanksgiving Day 2012.
+We are actively working with Chugach National Forest and the State of Alaska (Department of Natural Resources) to open our proposed hut-to-hut system.

-Huts mean fun in the backcountry—a new way for people to get outdoors and active, a way to accommodate an education group.
+Huts mean fun in the backcountry—a new way for people to get outdoors and active, a way to accommodate an education group, a way to model healthy lifestyles.
 Getting outdoors individually or with a group raises the level of stewardship for wild lands and public lands in general.
 See our mission statement on the home page.
 We also strive to show, in a small way, how tourism, recreation, and education can combine for sustainable economic development in a state where resource extraction and boom and bust economies have ruled.
-In short, we're motivated to establish a new recreation and education option not available anywhere in Alaska.
+In short, we're motivated to establish a new healthy, recreation and education option not available anywhere in Alaska.

-We are currently a volunteer organization.
-Huts are intended to be built with grant funds and likely a combination of volunteer and professional efforts, ideally in partnership with a land managing agency.
+We are a mostly volunteer organization.
+We built Manitoba Cabin with grant funds and a combination of professional and volunteer labor, and we foresee a similar model as we move forward in partnership with land managing agencies.
 Contact us if you believe a hut to hut system would be great in Alaska, and let us know if you have time, funds, materials, or ideas to offer!